-You may not know this, but the best seat for a 6’5” man like myself in a cramped lecture hall is down in the front row.
+You may not know this, but the best seat for a 6-foot-5-inch man like myself in a cramped lecture hall is down in the front row.

 I learned that when I walked into my first 250-person class my freshman year at Vanderbilt.
-In that row, I won’t block the board for anyone, and more importantly, I have more legroom than an exit row.
+In that row, I won’t block the board for anyone, and more importantly, I have more legroom than I would in an exit row.

-I have proof that it is comfortable because very regularly, during 9 a.m.
-General Chemistry, I found myself sliding lower and lower in my seat, dozing off with my head lolling to the side.
-I didn’t realize then, but my choice of seating reflected my view of others and myself – that’s probably because I was busy falling asleep.
+I have proof that it’s comfortable because, very regularly, during 9 a.m. general chemistry, I found myself sliding lower and lower in my seat and dozing off with my head lolling to the side.
+I didn’t realize it then (probably because I was busy falling asleep), but my choice of seating reflected my view of others and myself.

 Throughout college, I tried to hold on to my carefree attitude that made me a foil for the typical Vanderbilt student.
-All around me I saw overachievers, incredible students who found ways to work harder and smarter and get the best grades.
-The irony is that being less hard working made me feel better than everyone else.
+I was surrounded by overachievers — incredible students who found ways to work harder and smarter and get the best grades.
+The irony is that being less hardworking made me feel better than everyone else.
 I felt better about myself because I wasn’t living at their frenetic pace.
 I had balance.
-It’s ironic, but not surprising.
+It’s ironic but not surprising.

-It’s not surprising because throughout my life, the way I’ve found my identity has been in relation to those around me.
-It’s crazy to see the way that the pride in my heart could take an area of potential insecurity and fuel a haughty sense of being better than my peers.
-But pride and insecurity are two trees that grow from the same root and obscure our perspective of others as we grow up.
+It’s not surprising because, throughout my life, the way I’ve found my identity has been in relation to those around me.
+It’s crazy to see the way that the pride in my heart could take an area of potential insecurity and fuel a haughty sense of superiority over my peers.
+But pride and insecurity are two trees that grow from the same root and obscure our perspectives on others as we grow up.

-My issue was finding a “one-up” position over others and being unsure how to connect with them when I couldn’t establish this superiority.
-Others deal with the challenge of seeing themselves as “less” than their peers.
-But both of these perspectives deny the equal status that God gives us, and both reject the relationships we could have, as equals.
+My issue was that I looked for a “one-up” position over others and was unsure how to connect with them when I couldn’t establish this superiority.
+Others deal with the challenge of seeing themselves as “less than” their peers.
+But both of these perspectives deny the equal status that God gives us, and both reject the relationships we could have as equals.